CreunaAB/teamgg-fe-style-guide/js/general.md

 * Strive for readability and maintainability over writing less code.

 ### Formatting
 * Use single quotes for values, not double quotes.
-This is for consistency across the codebase.
 ```
 // Bad
 const value = "hello";